VirtusLab/git-machete-intellij-plugin/src/uiTest/kotlin/com/virtuslab/gitmachete/uitest/MyIndicators-flake-debug-notes.md

-With the current mitigation, a hung wait that *still* trips the 2-minute timeout means either (a) it's a different bug entirely, or (b) the stall tracker mis-identified a healthy-but-changing task (e.g. the platform publishes a fresh `TaskInfo` proxy instance every poll, so identity churns and we never reach the 30 s threshold).
-In case (b), the "waiting more since background processes are running: [<title>#<id>]" log lines should show the identity hash *changing* between polls.
+With the current mitigation, a hung wait that *still* trips the 2-minute timeout means either (a) it's a different bug entirely, or (b) the stall tracker mis-identified a healthy-but-changing task (e.g. two short tasks with the same title that briefly alternate so the title never disappears from a poll snapshot, yet neither one is actually stalled).
+In case (b) the gradle log will show many distinct `<title>#<id>` suffixes for one title, and the test will succeed for the wrong reason after the 30 s mark.
+If that happens, consider also tracking the indicator's fraction / text to detect "stuck" vs "merely repeated".

 To dig deeper from the test process itself: